alinzh/materials_data_api_scripts/README.md

 See the `example_icsd.ipynb` Jupyter notebooks for usage examples (along with `example_mp_vs_icsd.ipynb` if you have MP downloaded).

+## Main MPDS API documentation:

+- https://developer.mpds.io one of its main ideas is that the different data types (crystal structures, physical properties, and phase diagrams) from the different experimental articles are linked together via the `phase_id` distinct phase ids (fully mapped onto MP ids) allowing for unprecedentedly complex and insightful queries.

 ## Open quantum materials database (OQMD)